Tastes & Textiles:

 |

-2026: June 6–16 Availability: 2025: 2 places | 2026: 4 places Sign up for our newsletter to receive updates On this tour you meet the few remaining carpet weavers of Sardinia.
+Availability: 3 places Sign up for our newsletter to receive updates On this tour you meet the few remaining carpet weavers of Sardinia.
 It's not an enormous island, yet there are several different traditions of weaving carpets.
 Not just patterns, but types of looms and methods of weaving.
 Vertical looms in the north and horizontal looms in the centre and south.
 Carpets woven from the back like tapestry and carpets with bumps called pibiones.
 Plain carpets and highly decorated carpets.
 During a natural dyeing workshop and three carpet weaving workshops, you will have quality time with the artisans to exchange views and learn why they proudly cling to their traditional methods.
 We also visit a woman who rears silkworms and sisters who do traditional embroidery.
 And of course there is the usual Sapori e Saperi mix of culture, history, food & wine.
 Really small group (maximum 7 people).
 You may also be interested in Tastes & Textiles: Woad & Wool and Tastes & Textiles: Wine to Dye For Click on topics below for more information To request a booking form email [email protected] |

-Itinerary at a glance Olbia to Oliena Day 1 — Meet at Cagliari airport at 1 pm; train to Oristano and transfer to Locanda Tipica Sa Corte, Oliena; aperitivo and welcome dinner at Sa Corte Day 2 — Visit Maria Corda, silkworm breeder and weaver of the traditional headdress of the women of Orgosolo; lunch with a Sardinian shepherd; guided tour of murals of Orgosolo; dinner at Ristorantino Masiloghi Day 3 — All-day carpet workshop with Eugenia Pinna of Nule; dinner at Agriturismo Guthiddai Day 4 — Visit mill that cleans and spins wool of Sardinian sheep; lunch and guided tour of nuragic complex Noddule (Bronze Age); part 2 of carpet workshop with Eugenia Pinna; dinner at Sa Corte Oliena to Atzara Day 5 — Visit bakery that makes pane carasau (crispy flatbread) in wood-fired oven; visit embroiderers of shawls and table linens; lunch and wine tasting at Iolei winery; visit mask maker at Mamoiada; transfer to Atzara; dinner at Al Vecchio Mulino (pizzeria and restaurant) Day 6 – Part 1 of natural dyeing workshop with Maurizio Savoldi of La Robbia; part 1 of weaving workshop with Isabella Frongia at Samugheo learning pibiones technique; home-cooked dinner and wine tasting at Maurizio's brother's vineyard Day 7 – Part 2 of natural dyeing workshop; Sardinian workers' lunch at Ruota Libera, Samugheo; part 2 of weaving workshop with Isabella weaving a sampler with the wool you dyed; dinner and wine tasting at Agriturismo Su Connottu Atzara to Gergei Day 8 – Visit MURATS, internationally known textile museum at Samugheo; lunch at Agriturismo Furfullanu, Nurallao; visit coppersmith at Isili; drop in on carpet weaver Dolores; dinner at Is Perdas agriturismo where we stay for the rest of the tour Day 9 — Private guided tour of Muratè: Museum of the Art of Copper and Textiles, Isili; lunch at Osteria La Forchetta, Mandas; guided tour of Nuraghe Arrubiu complex; pasta lesson and dinner at Is Perdas Day 10 — All-day broccato weaving workshop with the women of Su Trobasciu weaving cooperative, Mogoro; dinner at Is Perdas Gergei to Cagliari airport Day 11 – Transfer to Cagliari airport for check-in at 10.30 and flights no earlier than noon For more details, please click itinerary tab above Highlights of tour Fibre & textile experiences
+Itinerary at a glance Cagliari to Oliena Day 1 — Meet at Cagliari airport at 1 pm; train to Oristano and transfer to Locanda Tipica Sa Corte, Oliena; aperitivo and welcome dinner at Sa Corte Day 2 — Visit Maria Corda, silkworm breeder and weaver of the traditional headdress of the women of Orgosolo; lunch with a Sardinian shepherd; guided tour of murals of Orgosolo; dinner at Ristorantino Masiloghi Day 3 — All-day carpet workshop with Eugenia Pinna of Nule; dinner at Agriturismo Guthiddai Day 4 — Visit mill that cleans and spins wool of Sardinian sheep; lunch and guided tour of nuragic complex Noddule (Bronze Age); part 2 of carpet workshop with Eugenia Pinna; dinner at Sa Corte Oliena to Atzara Day 5 — Visit bakery that makes pane carasau (crispy flatbread) in wood-fired oven; visit embroiderers of shawls and table linens; lunch and wine tasting at Iolei winery; visit mask maker at Ottana; transfer to Atzara; dinner at Al Vecchio Mulino (pizzeria and restaurant) Day 6 – Part 1 of natural dyeing workshop with Maurizio Savoldi of La Robbia; part 1 of weaving workshop with Isabella Frongia at Samugheo learning pibiones technique; home-cooked dinner and wine tasting at Maurizio's brother's vineyard Day 7 – Part 2 of natural dyeing workshop; Sardinian workers' lunch at Ruota Libera, Samugheo; part 2 of weaving workshop with Isabella weaving a sampler with the wool you dyed; dinner and wine tasting at Agriturismo Su Connottu Atzara to Gergei Day 8 – Visit MURATS, internationally known textile museum at Samugheo; lunch at Il Cardellino, Isili; visit coppersmith at Isili; drop in on carpet weaver Dolores Ghiani; dinner at Is Perdas agriturismo where we stay for the rest of the tour Day 9 — Private guided tour of Muratè: Museum of the Art of Copper and Textiles, Isili; lunch at Osteria La Forchetta, Mandas; guided tour of Nuraghe Arrubiu complex; pasta lesson and dinner at Is Perdas Day 10 — All-day broccato weaving workshop with the women of Su Trobasciu weaving cooperative, Mogoro; dinner at Is Perdas Gergei to Cagliari airport Day 11 – Transfer to Cagliari airport for check-in at 10.30 and flights no earlier than noon For more details, please click itinerary tab above Highlights of tour Fibre & textile experiences

 Gastronomic experiences